Early Pregnancy Factor (EPF)

 FertilitySmarts explains Early Pregnancy Factor (EPF)

-The test currently used to evaluate levels of EPF is called the rosette inhibition test.
+The test used to evaluate levels of EPF is called the rosette inhibition assay.
 However, it requires a significant amount of highly technical equipment and labor.
 Therefore, it is too demanding and expensive for routine pregnancy testing.

 - A study of early pregnancy factor activity in preimplantation.
 (1997).